 If you're after a moisturising bath treatment in solid form, you could try one of Lush's Luxury Bath Melts, like Ceridwen's Cauldron, $10.90.

 Many of you may be thinking something like 'Ok, I want to use more natural beauty products, but I don't really want to spend $50 on moisturiser'.
 Yeah, I'm with you.
 While I realise that sometimes you will pay more for natural/organic beauty products, I still try to save money to a certain extent.
 Here are some tips on how you can too.
+There's a huge variety of brands out there which make natural/organic beauty products, and a huge range of prices.
+A rough guide to brands:

 Super-duper low-priced brands: Sukin (skin care, body care and hair care, Natural Instinct (skin care, body care, hair care, sun care, baby care, and household cleaners)